frank-md/test-dst/codeBook.md

  Dataset:
  --------

-	5940 obs. of  7 variables, it is contains average means and standard deviations for each measurement variable(listed 		                below) for each activity of each subject.
-The dataset was tranformed from the a long tidy dataset by separating the mesaurementVariables column into Unit (Time or Frequncy), measurementType (BodyAcc..), 	result_type (mean or std), and measures (x,y,z,mag).
-And spread mean and std as variables as they are come from the same measurement.
+	5940 obs. of  7 variables, it is contains average means and average standard deviations for each measurement variable (listed below) for each activity of each subject.
+The dataset was transformed from the a long tidy dataset by separating the mesaurementVariables column into Unit (Time or Frequency), measurementType (BodyAcc..),result_type (mean or std), and 	measures (x,y,z,mag).
+And spread average mean and average std as individual columns as they are come from the same 	measurement.

 Columns:
 --------

  ###subject

-	Ids of people paticipated in the measurement.
+	Ids of people paticipated in the measurement, toatal 30 of them
 	: int  1 2 3 4 5 6 7 8 9 10 ..30

  ###activity

-	activities the subject performed
+	activities the subject performed, total 6 of them
         : chr  WALKING, WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING, STANDING ,LAYING

  ###unit
-        : chr time,frequency
+        : chr time,frequency, total 2 of them
 	Raw signals: unit is time
         Fast Fourier Transform signals: unit is Frequency

  ###measures
        '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
        'Mag' denotes magnitude of above three-dimensional signals.
-       : chr  "Mag" "X" "Y" "Z" ...
+       : chr  "Mag" "X" "Y" "Z" ... total 4 of them

  ###meanAverage
-       the averaged mean for each variable for each activity of each subject : num  -0.961 -0.924 -0.955 -0.874 -0.951 ...
+       the averaged mean for each variable for each activity of each subject, total 5940 obs.
+       : num  -0.961 -0.924 -0.955 -0.874 -0.951 ...

  ###stdAverage
-       the averaged standard deviation for each variable for each activity of each subject : num  -0.882 -0.951 -0.908 -0.919 -0.917 ..
+       the averaged standard deviation for each variable for each activity of each subject, total 5940 obs.
+       : num  -0.882 -0.951 -0.908 -0.919 -0.917 ..

  ###measurementType
-       BodyAcc,GravityAcc... denote measurement type such as Body accelation and gravity accelation, the details can be found orginal dataset features_info.txt document.
+       BodyAcc,GravityAcc... denote measurement type such as Body accelation and gravity accelation, the details can be found in the orginal dataset document features_info.txt.
-       : chr  "BodyAcc",...66 of them, they are encoded in the variable list below before dataset tidy transformation.
+       : chr  "BodyAcc",...total 66 of them, they are encoded in the variable list below before dataset tidy transformation.

 Long tidy dataset measuremementVariables: